You want to design and deliver a flexible and effective mobile learning programmes, but where do you start?

 7. Online and offline

-The benefit of individuals to be able to access materials as and when they need them, not as and when they are in Wi-Fi or mobile network range, is key to mobile learning.
+One of the key benefits of good mobile learning is the ability for learners to access materials as and when they need them, not as and when they are in Wi-Fi or mobile network range.
 Your learners must be able to download content onto the App and go offline.

 9. Consider content usage patterns